Ihlseng, Narvesen & Linstedt

 Can you find your instrument listed in these antique catalogs?

-19th Century Advertisement for the Narvesen Piano Company, Circa about 1875
+19th Century Advertisement for the Narvesen Piano Company, Circa 1875